Robert-G-J/event-world-ruby/README.md

 # Viagogo Coding Challenge- 'Event-World-Ruby'

-This solution has been written in Ruby, prepared for extension with a Postgres database and placed within a Sinatra framework with Rack to serve.
+This solution has been written in Ruby, prepared for extension with a Postgres database and placed within a modular Sinatra framework, with Rake to allow command line database migrations.

 ## Installation